newhoteng/Math-magicians/README.md

 </details>

 ### Key Features
-  - UI for Calculator App
+  - Calculator for simple calculations.
+  - Display of random math-related quote.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>